angeleah/ang_ttt_gem/README.md

 Ang's Tic tac toe gem
 =====================
 This gem is the result of an exercise to learn how to package a gem.
 In other exercises, I then include this gem as an exercise in how to use the functionality of the gem.
+This gem uses the minimax algorithm to make move decisions.

 Useage:
 -------